From the Forest of Chimneys [17']

 From the Forest of Chimneys was written for the New York Philharmonic Chamber Ensembles at the suggestion of bassoonist Leonard Hindell, who had asked for a work for a large chamber complement.
 Wallach scored the work for a mixed octet of winds and strings.
 The wind group, consisting of clarinet, bassoon and horn, is identical to the winds called for in the Beethoven Septet and the Schubert and Hindemith Octets.
 The string group is somewhat unusual, however, consisting of violin, two violas, cello and bass.
 The substitution of a second viola for the normal second violin darkens the overall color, and gives greater prominence to the higher-register melodies.

-From the Forest of Chimneys is an extended lyrical work for eight instruments, each with an equally crucial and characteristic solo role.
+Recorded by the Milken Archive of Jewish Music, From the Forest of Chimneys is an extended lyrical work for eight instruments, each with an equally crucial and characteristic solo role.
 The work took shape on my 1991 trip to Poland.